(Paul Fitzpatrick)

 Also, the colours were mental; the gaudier the better, bright oranges, vibrant purples, lavish lilacs, shitty browns, nothing was off limits.

-Thankfully mixing with older kids at secondary school and playing boys club football against teams from other parts of Glasgow gave me a wider perspective on fashion and fuelled my interest.
-Some of the trends that followed were national (you could always tell by watching TOTP), but some were very Glasgow centric.
+Mixing with older kids at school and playing football against teams from other parts of Glasgow gave me a wider perspective on what was cool and fashionable.

 This was a smarter look altogether and our parents seemed to be both pleased and befuddled, as we left the house in our formal attire, brandishing umbrellas on a perfectly sunny day.

 I remember seeing my first Arthur Black shirt and being mesmerised, I hadn’t seen anything like it.
-It was the coolest thing I had ever laid eyes on; it also had the bloke’s initials embroidered on it, genius!
+It was the coolest thing I had laid eyes on; it also had the bloke’s initials embroidered on it, genius!

 As you can imagine there were some weird and wonderful designs and it also reflected the wearers personality from plain and sensible to wacky and weird.
 Unfortunately, there are not a lot of images in circulation but there’s a couple below to give you an idea, although they’re from the wacky category.